arjunkapoor19/llm-class/README.md

 Learned: Learned to manage LangSmith datasets programmatically with the langsmith.Client to support a test-driven workflow, including creating datasets via client.create_dataset() and bulk uploading input–reference pairs using client.create_examples().

 Tweak: Switched from relying on a pre-existing dataset ID to dynamically creating a new dataset through client.create_dataset(), generating a unique name with uuid.uuid4().
 This allowed the full dataset setup and example ingestion to run end-to-end directly within the notebook.

+### Lesson 2

+Learned: Understood that LangSmith evaluators are callable functions that accept a Run and an Example and produce a Feedback object.
+Implemented an LLM-as-Judge evaluation by encoding evaluation criteria in a prompt and enforcing structured, schema-driven outputs using Pydantic.

+Tweak: Migrated from the OpenAI-specific structured output approach (client.beta.chat.completions.parse) to a Groq-compatible solution by using ChatGroq.with_structured_output, preserving the LLM-as-Judge evaluation pattern while meeting Groq’s model constraints.